sparkerrecipes/sparkerrecipes.github.io/_recipes/spanish-lentils.md

 0. Saute over low heat the onion, tomato, garlic, and leek with olive oil.
 Be generous with the oil.
 You're Spanish now.
 0. After about 5-6 minutes, add the lentils.
 0. Now fill the pot with water.
 The measurement I usually do is about 2 fingers-width higher than the level of the lentils.
-0. Add salt and pepper and the bayleaf.
+0. Add salt and pepper and the bay leaf.
 0. Cover with high heat for about 8 minutes.
 0. Uncover it and check that everything's well dispersed, then put it on medium heat for 45 minutes.
 Stir every 8-10 minutes or so and then re-cover the pot.
 0. If you're feeling good about yourself, chop and heat up some chorizo and toss it in as well.